vipulkoti333/plugin_AIStyleGuide/README.md

-# AI Style Guide - Conversational Commerce Assistant (ONLY for POC, not for Production use)
+# AI Style Guide - Conversational Commerce Assistant using RAG (ONLY for POC, not for Production use)

 This is a Salesforce B2C Commerce cartridge (`plugin_custom_AIstyleguide`) that provides an AI-powered conversational assistant for e-commerce product discovery and customer engagement.
-It leverages Salesforce Agentforce Data 360, enhanced Chat API and modern web technologies to create an interactive shopping experience with text and voice capabilities.
+It leverages Salesforce Agentforce, Data 360, enhanced Chat API and modern web technologies to create an interactive shopping experience with text and voice capabilities.

 ## Key Features